chum9625/chum9625/README.md

 ## Hi there, I'm NobuNona🐾

 🌱I am interested in and studying websites using modern technology.
-These include Vue.js, React, GitHub Actions, Headless cms and more.
+Learning: Vue.js, React, GitHub Actions, Headless cms and much more!
 ### ✨Status

 <a href="https://github.com/chum9625">